A Learning-based Adaptive Compliance Method for Symmetric Bi-manual Manipulation: Abstract

 \section{Abstract}

-Symmetric bi-manual manipulation is essential for various on-orbit operations due to its potent load capacity.
-As a result, there exists an emerging research interest in the problem of achieving high operation accuracy while enhancing adaptability and compliance.
-However, previous works relied on an inefficient algorithm framework that separates motion planning from compliant control.
-Additionally, the compliant controller lacks robustness due to manually adjusted parameters.
-This paper proposes a novel Learning-based Adaptive Compliance algorithm (LAC) that improves the efficiency and robustness of symmetric bi-manual manipulation.
-Specifically, first, the algorithm framework combines desired trajectory generation with impedance-parameter adjustment to improve efficiency and robustness.
-Second, we introduce a centralized Actor-Critic framework with LSTM networks, enhancing the synchronization of bi-manual manipulation.
-LSTM networks pre-process the force states obtained by the agents, further ameliorating the performance of compliance operations.
-When evaluated in the dual-arm cooperative handling and peg-in-hole assembly experiments, our method outperforms baseline algorithms in terms of optimality and robustness.
+Symmetric bi-manual manipulation is an essential skill in on-orbit operations due to its potent load capacity.
+Previous works have applied compliant control to maintain the stability of manipulations.
+However, traditional methods have viewed motion planning and compliant control as two separate modules, which can lead to conflicts with the simultaneous change of the desired trajectory and impedance parameters in the presence of external forces and disturbances.
+Additionally, the joint usage of these two modules requires experts to manually adjust parameters.
+To achieve high efficiency while enhancing adaptability, we propose a novel Learning-based Adaptive Compliance algorithm (LAC) that improves the efficiency and robustness of symmetric bi-manual manipulation.
+Specifically, the algorithm framework integrates desired trajectory generation and impedance-parameter adjustment under a unified framework to mitigate contradictions and improve efficiency.
+Second, we introduce a centralized Actor-Critic framework with LSTM networks preprocessing the force states, enhancing the synchronization of bi-manual manipulation.
+When evaluated in dual-arm peg-in-hole assembly experiments, our method outperforms baseline algorithms in terms of optimality and robustness.